designstem/projects/patterns/index.md

 ## The fourth dimension: time

 Another addition to designing patterns could be the fourth dimension: time.
-This can be achieved with **light** (moving shadows alter the 3D view as well), **rhythm** (tapping to a song is a pattern...), **nature**, etc.
+Examples include **light** (moving shadows alter the 3D view as well), **rhythm** (tapping to a song is a pattern), **nature**, etc.

-* Even rituals, social habits and cultures show a wide range of patterns.
-Can you name a few examples of these kind of patterns?
+* Even rituals, social habits, and cultures show a wide range of patterns.
+Can you name a few examples of this kind of patterns?

-* Go explore the adding of 4D to your patterns.
+* Explore the adding of 4D to your patterns.

 * What could be the changes to your designs?
 How do you sense it?

-* What would be the purpose for your pattern?
+* What would be the purpose of your pattern?
 Can you explain why?

 -